vincentayorinde/nd081-c1-provisioning-microsoft-azure-vms-project-starter/WRITEUP.md

 ## Available resource option for deploying the app

 ###  **Virtual Machine**
  With VM, you get full access to virtual machines, so purchasing af hardware wouldn't be necessary.
 We can get both Linux and windows.Flexible types and sizes are available.
-Also support custom images, high availability and scalability.
-They are more expensive and labor intensive as completed to the App services
+Also support custom images/

  ### **App Service**
  With App Servive, its an http based service for hosting web applications, APIs and mobile backends.
 It support multiple languages like NodeJS, Java, dotNet Core, Ruby, PHP, and Python,